-Colorado Parks and Wildlife invites you to attend educational sessions to learn more about the wolf reintroduction planning process.
-CPW staff and invited guest speakers will present information about wolves and the wolf management plan to help educate Coloradans about the wolf reintroduction process.
+Colorado Parks and Wildlife invites you to watch recorded educational sessions to learn more about the wolf reintroduction planning process.
+CPW staff and invited guest speakers presented information about wolves and the wolf management plan to help educate Coloradans about the wolf reintroduction process.

 Session 1: Wolf Management and Wolf-Prey Interactions